Heliozoa/lbr/README.md

 [Aozora Bunko](https://www.aozora.gr.jp/) is a great library of public domain Japanese novels.

+## Extracting text from games
+[Game2Text](https://game2text.com/) can be used to copy text from games such as JRPGs or visual novels as you play.

 ## License
 Code licensed under the GNU Affero General Public License Version 3 or any later version.